 The Olivet Discourse Bible Study Guide Directory: Jesus‘ Verse-by-Verse Teachings on End of the World Events

-Introduction: Jesus Speaks About the End of the World
+Introduction: Jesus Reveals the End of the World

 Why It Matters for Today

 For the first time in history, every major sign Jesus described concerning the end of the world is converging at once.
 What once appeared distant or symbolic now aligns with global realities.
-For example, Israel is restored, deception is increasing, lawlessness is spreading, wars and instability are multiplying, and the world is conditioning itself for centralized control.
+For example, Israel is restored, deception is increasing, lawlessness is spreading, wars and instability are multiplying, and the world is conditioning itself for centralized control with the use of AI.
 These are not isolated events; they are converging signals.

 Jesus warned that a specific generation would see all these things begin to unfold.
 The evidence increasingly points to our generation standing in that prophetic window—the fullness of the time He spoke of.
 This places us not in fear, but in responsibility.